Wicsie/GIT-Test/README.md

 # GIT-Test
-Newby at work - Be WARNED !!
+Newby at work - Be WARNED !! - Testing

+This is the first event